 The contents of ash

 In the case of wildfires, there will be a lot of ash that ends up in pools.
 Ash from fires that burn lower than 840 degrees Fahrenheit is mostly organic carbon.
 At a higher temperature, the carbon is burned away and inorganic compounds are left.
-These include things like calcium, magnesium and sodium.
-The fires in Northern California and the current fires in Southern California not only burned forest, but also homes and structures.
+These include things like calcium, magnesium, and sodium.
+The fires in Northern California and the current fires in Southern California not only burned forests but also homes and structures.
 Because the combustion rate is much higher for buildings, the make-up of the ash is much more different.
 At a very high combustion rate, the ash can contain potassium and calcium oxides which create quicklime.
 If enough of this ash gets into the pool and then to the filter, it can create a limestone cement coating on the filter media.
-Ash from homes and structures can also contain toxins such as lead, arsenic and hexavalent chromium.
+Ash from homes and structures can also contain toxins such as lead, arsenic, and hexavalent chromium.
 Most of the ash that lands in pool water is also hydrophobic and repels water.
 This explains why the ash floats and is so difficult to remove by skimming.
 Changing the charge of the ash by using a chitosan clarifier or an enzyme can help in the removal of the ash.

 The ingredients of fire-fighting suppressants

-Most of the dry suppressants dropped on wild fires are a made primarily of di-ammonium phosphate.
+Most of the dry suppressants dropped on wildfires are made primarily of di-ammonium phosphate.
 The result of this is an increase in ortho-phosphate ending up in the waterways and in swimming pools.
-Phosphate in pools leads to many water quality issues and can combine with calcium to form calcium phosphate scale on heat exchangers.
+Phosphate in pools leads to many water quality issues and can combine with calcium to form a calcium phosphate scale on heat exchangers.
 In 2003, the Cedar Fire in San Diego California was one of the biggest wildfires in California history.
 After that fire, pool service professionals reported a very high spike in phosphate levels in pools.
 This could have been in direct relation to the large amounts of phosphate-based suppressants that were dropped in the area.

 - Remove all larger debris as soon as is possible.